Laura GIRAUD

 • July 2021

-• Camille ABESCAT, “Clientelism and the Policy Process: MPs’ Involvement in Local Urban Governance in Jordan,” 5th International Conference on Public Policy (ICPP5), Barcelona (virtual).
+• ABESCAT, Camille, “Clientelism and the Policy Process: MPs’ Involvement in Local Urban Governance in Jordan,” 5th International Conference on Public Policy (ICPP5), Barcelona, (virtual).

 • May 2020